morinlab/lymphopedia/papers/chapuyMolecularSubtypesDiffuse2018b.md

         suffix: ' genes)'
 ---
 sankey-beta
-This study, New Tier 1, 2
-New Tier 1, DLBCL Tier 1, 2
+New to this study, DLBCL Tier 1, 2
-This study, New Tier 2, 17
+New to this study, DLBCL Tier 2, 17
-New Tier 2, DLBCL Tier 2, 17
+DLBCL Tier 2, Pass QC, 10
-All other DLBCL studies, DLBCL Tier 1, 126
-All other DLBCL studies, DLBCL Tier 2, 181
+DLBCL Tier 2, Fail QC, 7
 ```

 ## Novel genes reported in this study